taidnguyen/c4-domain-classifier/README.md

-# Build a News Classifier with Text Embeddings
+# Lightweight Classifier Targeting C4 Domains (News)

 We are tasked with training a text classifier to predict news documents.
 The classifier can be potentially used for filtering pretraining data for LLMs, and the test set is imbalanced (90-10% split) to mimic a realistic setup.